 - Understand insurance benefits for autism therapies

-Scheduling an Appointment with the ABA Early Intervention Program
+Scheduling an Appointment With the ABA Early Intervention Program

 - If your child is not a current patient at Seattle Children’s, ask your child’s primary care provider or mental health provider to refer you to Seattle Children’s Autism Center.
 At your first visit, we can decide if the ABA Early Intervention Program is right for your child.

-- Learn about autism resources such as useful links, videos and recommended reading for you and your family.
+- Learn about autism resources, such as useful links, videos and recommended reading for you and your family.

 What to Expect at Your First Visit

 - At your first visit, we will assess your child.
 We watch your child play.
-We interact with them to determine their communication, social and thinking skills.
+We interact with them to check their communication, social and thinking skills.
 We also talk with you about your family’s needs.
 We will confirm your child’s treatment start date during this visit.

 - After your assessment, we send your child’s treatment plan to your insurance provider for authorization.
 Medicaid covers the ABA Early Intervention Program.
-If you have other health insurance, we work with you to see if your insurer will cover it.

-- We try to assign you to the session time you prefer.
-Sessions are in the morning or in the afternoon.
+- Sessions are in the morning or in the afternoon.
+We try to assign you to the session time you prefer.

 Who is on the team?